Werribee: History

 The name "Werribee" originated from the Victorian Aboriginal name for the Werribee River, Wirribi-yaluk in Wathawurrung and Boonwurrung, wirribi meaning "backbone" or "spine".

 Early leasing of pastures was led by members of John Batman's Port Phillip Association.
 A rural township began in the early 1850s.
 This village was named Wyndham (the name of the local municipality today).
 The name derived from a suggestion by the owner of a local village inn, Elliott Armstrong, who sought to honour Scottish soldier Sir Henry Wyndham.
 The Post Office opened on 12 January 1858 as Wyndham and was renamed Werribee in 1904.
 However, its adjacent river was called the Werribee River, and the town's name was later changed to Werribee in 1884, and the Shire Council at that time was also renamed Werribee in 1909.
+The Shire at the time was quite large; extending from the inner Western suburbs of Melbourne to Little River to the northward town of Melton, covering 715 square kilometres.

 Werribee at this time was very popular for development.
 Thomas Chirnside, a person famous in this area even today, was attracted to the open plain's suitability for agricultural uses.
 By 1863 he controlled more than 280 square kilometres around Werribee.
 Chirnside bought other smaller holdings of land at this time.
 The town grew steadily, helped by a railway line from Melbourne to Geelong, with a station at Werribee in 1857.

-The Shire was huge, extending from the inner suburbs of Melbourne to Little River to the northward town of Melton and covering 715 square kilometres.

 Thomas Chirnside committed suicide in 1887.
 He was found dead in the laundry at Werribee Park with a shotgun lying beside him.
 His brother Andrew died three years later, and the property was now divided between Andrew's two sons.
 A new mansion was built, called "The Manor" (not in the same place as the current suburb of Manor Lakes).

 In 1881 a quarter of the Shire's population lived in the Werribee Township.
 There were hotels there, as well as recreational venues such as the Werribee Racecourse (built in 1879) as well as the Mechanics' Institute (built in 1883).

 From 1923 to 1973, Chirnside's property was the site of Corpus Christi College, the seminary of the Catholic Church for Victoria and Tasmania.

+Werribee has the highest rates of crime in Wyndham, with recent significant crime increases.